 - Golden Grahams S’more Bars Recipe

-If making a treat every night that you are on a stay at home order is wrong, then I don’t want to be right.
+If making a treat every night that you are on a stay-at-home order is wrong, then I don’t want to be right.
 These Classic No-Bake Cookies have been instrumental in keeping the morale up around here.
 What’s keeping the morale up at your house?

-No-bake cookies are mixture of sugar, butter, milk, and cocoa that you bring to a boil and then add peanut butter, vanilla, and oatmeal too.
+No-bake cookies are a mixture of sugar, butter, milk, and cocoa that you bring to a boil and then add peanut butter, vanilla, and oatmeal, too.
 The result is a delicious chocolate, peanut butter cookie with a great texture and overall flavor.
 Best of all, they are so easy to make!!!!